Heat kernel of non-minimal second-order operators: Final result

 Changing the options of \texttt{ToCanonical} also reduces the ability of \texttt{CollectTensors} to recognize like scalars contractions, which is biggest drawback that we have encountered using \texttt{FieldsX}.
 For example, $\hcalR^\mu{}_\nu \hcalR^{\nu}{}_\mu$ and $\hcalR^{\mu\nu} \hcalR_{\mu\nu}$ may not be seen to be the proportional to each other.
 A possible way to circumvent this issue is to define additional tensors like $\hat{derV}_\alpha{}^\mu$ and to substitute them whenever $\hnabla_\alpha \hV^\mu$ is present.
 After making sure that all the covariant derivatives that are present have the form $\hnabla_\mu = \id \nabla_\mu$, we can reset the \texttt{UseMetricOnVBundle} option of \texttt{ToCanonical}, and employ \texttt{CollectTensors} afterwards.
 Finally, by substituting back objects like $\hnabla_\alpha \hV^\mu$ we recover a simplified expression of the starting tensor quantity.

 Due to the generality and complicated nature of our calculation, the final expression of the divergent part of Eq.\ \eqref{eq:tr-log-F-formal} is still very long.
-Thus, in order to avoid typos in the transcription, we have chosen to directly print out the resulting scalar contraction from the code using $\texttt{TexPrint}$.
+Thus, in order to avoid typos in the transcription, we have chosen to directly print out the resulting scalar contraction from the code using $\texttt{TexPrint}$, and to attach the code itself to the arXiv version of the paper \cite{Sauro:2025nb}.
 This implies that the vector bundle indices are displayed explicitly as

 In an analogous way, we have that

 To specialize our general result to specific tensor fields, we will then introduce soldering forms like $\theta^{\mu \nu}{}_a$ for a $2$-tensor.
 In this way